watem-sedem/watem-sedem/docs/routing.rst

 .. figure:: _static/png/sketch_flow_algorithm.png
     :align: center

-    Flow-chart of the routing algorithm in CN-WS - adjusting routing according to elevation and land cover.
+    Flow-chart of the routing algorithm in WaTEM/SEDEM - adjusting routing according to elevation and land cover.
 This scheme adjust two-target routing to one-target routing.
 Note that the transformation of two-target to one-target routing will follow the cardinal directions, expect for the